AxelUlmestig/intro-to-cs/README.md

 ```

 This might look a little scary but it's not that complicated if we break it
 down.
-First we check if the list is empty, if so we return `init` value.
+First we check if the list is empty, if so we return the `init` value.

 If the list is not empty, then we call the `REDUCE` function recursively with
 the tail of the list (every element except the first) and an updated `init`